The basic idea behind a dam is pretty simple: find a body of water; construct a barrier to hold back the water — there you go, you have a dam.

 Before construction of the Waitākere and Hunua dams, Auckland’s water supply was provided by ground water from lakes, such as at Western Springs.

 Western Springs was one of Auckland’s first water providers, with MOTAT’s Pumphouse pumping the water from the Springs into Ponsonby and Karangahape Road reservoirs.
-Visitors to MOTAT can see the restored Pumphouse.
+Visitors to MOTAT can see

 By using water from groundwater sources, quality could be better controlled and the water distributed further.
 As Auckland’s population rapidly grew, however, these sources were becoming exhausted so Auckland City Council explored opportunities for other supply areas: